gravejester/Communary.PASM/README.md

 There is also a helper function for comparing the included approximate string matching algorithms against each other.

 #### Approximate String Matching Algorithms
-- OverlapCoefficient
+- Overlap Coefficient
-- LongestCommonSubstring
+- Longest Common Substring
-- LongestCommonSubsequence
+- Longest Common Subsequence
-- HammingDistance
+- Hamming Distance
-- RatcliffObershelpSimilarity
+- Ratcliff/Obershelp Similarity
-- JaccardIndex
+- Jaccard Index
-- JaccardDistance
+- Jaccard Distance
-- SorensenDiceCoefficient
+- Sorensen-Dice Coefficient
-- SorensenDiceDistance
+- Sorensen-Dice Distance
-- JaroDistance
+- Jaro Distance
-- JaroWinklerDistance
+- Jaro-Winkler Distance
-- LevenshteinDistance
+- Levenshtein Distance

 #### Fuzzy Search Algorithm
 This algorithm is basically a wildcard search (where a wildcard is placed before and after each character in the search query), but additionally it will calculate a score according to a set of rules: